getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 Follow these steps to change the environment variables and UI settings to enable Google Login:

 1. Register your instance of Redash with your Google org by visiting the [cloud console](https://console.cloud.google.com/apis/credentials).
-Follow the **Create Credentials** flow.
+You must [create a developers project]({% link _kb/open-source/admin-guide/google-developer-account-setup.md %}) if you have not already.
+Then follow the **Create Credentials** flow.
 2. Set the __Authorized Redirect URL(s)__ to  `http(s)://${REDASH_BASEURL}/oauth/google_callback`.
 3. During setup you will obtain a client id and a client secret.
 Use these to set the `REDASH_GOOGLE_CLIENT_ID` and `REDASH_GOOGLE_CLIENT_SECRET` environment variables.
 4. Restart your Redash instance.